melikecolak/image-captioning/README.md

 ## Acknowledgements

-We would like to thank the creators of the Flickr8k dataset and the authors of the various papers that inspired this project:
+I would like to thank the creators of the Flickr8k dataset and the authors of the various papers that inspired this project:

 - Hodosh, M., Young, P., & Hockenmaier, J. (2013).
 Framing image description as a ranking task: Data, models and evaluation metrics. *Journal of Artificial Intelligence Research*, 47, 853-899.
 - Mao, J., et al. (2016).
 Flickr30k Entities: Collecting region-to-phrase correspondences for richer image-to-sentence models. *Proceedings of the IEEE conference on computer vision and pattern recognition*, 2641-2649.